eventide-project/docs/user-guide/logging/log-tags.md

 | --- | --- |
 | entity_store | Applied to all log messages recorded by an entity store |

-The following tags _may_ be applied to log messages logged by an entity projection:
+The following tags _may_ be applied to log messages recorded by an entity projection:

 | Tag | Description |
 | --- | --- |